4-6-0: Canada

 Around 1912, the Algoma Eastern Railway in Ontario, Canada, acquired Baldwin Locomotive Works #20272, a 4-6-0, which had been built in 1902.
 The locomotive was scrapped in 1927.

 Besides several of the country's smaller railroads, Canada's two largest railroads, the Canadian National Railway and Canadian Pacific Railway also rostered examples of 4-6-0s, some of which have been preserved.
 Among the more modern examples for both railroads were the Canadian National H-6 and the Canadian Pacific D10.

+Today, several Canadian National Railways H-6-g class locomotives are preserved, No. 1392 is preserved at the Alberta Railway Museum while No. 1551 is preserved at the Age of Steam Roundhouse.